forhad-khan/primary-language-basics-and-syntaxes/HTML/About_HTML.md

 # HyperText Markup Language (HTML)

+### What is HTML?
 HTML is the language used for web documents.
 It is not a programming language, but rather a markup language (that identifies the meaning, purpose, and structure of text within a document).
+* HTML is the most basic building block of the Web
+* Allowed publishing and exchanging of scientific  and technical documents
+* Allowed electronic linking of documents via hyperlinks
+* Allowed sharing multimedia elements
+* Support Geolocation sharing on user approval

 ### HTML History and Development
+* **Created in 1989/1990.**
 * Its roots go back to at least 1980, with [Tim Berners-Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee)‘s project [ENQUIRE](https://en.wikipedia.org/wiki/ENQUIRE).
 * Actually, the concept of [hypertext](https://en.wikipedia.org/wiki/Hypertext) goes back even further than that.
   The concept first appeared in the early 1940s, and was named and demonstrated in the 1960s.